JulianaBurzlaff/password-validator/README.md

-# Boilerplate
+# Password Component

-This is a boilerplate with the following stack:
+This is a password validator component developed as a Take Home Assessment for Qventus.

+## Tech Stack

 - [TypeScript](https://www.typescriptlang.org/)
 - [NextJS](https://nextjs.org/)